ezgitek/grep-on-cloud/README.md

     /junk/ && directory => rm $MATCHED ;
     finish => {print count} ;

+The expected behavior of the script above is:

+    count = 0
+    $MATCHED = files which are created before 01.04.2002 and have names starting with A print $MATCHED
+    remove $MATCHED
+    $MATCHED = files with name core or .o files remove $MATCHED
+    $MATCHED = .py files
+    count = count + 1
+    remove $MATCHED
+    $MATCHED = directories with name "junk"
+    remove $MATCHED
+    print count

 The statements on the right can be either python or unix statements.
 Python statements are in curly brackets ({}).

 The statements on the left are in fdsm syntax which are patterns that will match file properties.
 The patterns are as follows: